munificent/journal/_posts/2020-04-05-crafting-crafting-interpreters.md

 I had already harvested a little [test runner][] from Wren and ported most of Wren's tests over to be [Lox tests][].
 (I changed the name of the language in the book since there was already a language out there named "Vox.").
-I took that test runner and extended it to be able to run each the tests on each chapter's version of the interpreters.
+I took that test runner and extended it to be able to run the tests on each chapter's version of the interpreters.
 Of course, the tests don't all pass -- the interpreters aren't complete!
 So I added metadata to track which tests I expected to pass by which point in the book.
 With this in place, I could